oceanicsdotio/oceanics.io/README.md

 ## Database

-You can run the database manager in an [official Neo4j container image](https://hub.docker.com/_/neo4j/), or use a managed service that supports the [cypher query language](https://neo4j.com/docs/cypher-refcard/current/)
+You can run the database manager in an [official Neo4j container image](https://hub.docker.com/_/neo4j/), or use a managed service that supports the [cypher query language](https://neo4j.com/docs/cypher-refcard/current/).

-Running automated tests populates the connected database with the examples described in `oceanics-io-www/public/bathysphere.yaml`.
-Use the default entities as examples to make your own.

 If you are new to Neo4j, deploy a local container to kick the tires: